Are They a Watchdog or Not

 Kyle also thinks “good” rankings are a product of payments.
 The “poor rankings” are because people are not “paying members” of the BBB.
 He suggests that “as a paid member” you can defend your companies name, but you cannot if you are not paying the BBB.

 He tells his personal story of how the BBB has given Wealthy Affiliates an F rating all because of one complaint, in 50,000 and 3 total complaints in 8 years.
 Compare that to their A+ rating of Prime Corporate Services, with 8 complaints in the last year alone.
 They have only been in business half the time.

-You Pay to Play
+You Pay to In the BBB Complaint Business